 - A POS Cost.
 Restaurants need to consider an electronic point of sales cost.
 If a restaurant already has an EPOS system installed and running, then a reservations software provider will charge to integrate the two systems.

 With Carbonara App, online reservations come at no cost at all.
-They are totally free, delivered with various features, making use of mobile technology, including:
+Delivered with various features, this makes use of mobile technology, including:

 - Digital Reservation Book.
 Keep control of reservations.

 - Table Management.
 Keep an eye on tables throughout the day.